Provost and Executive Vice Chancellor Ralph J. Hexter

-- On Thursday, November 20, the second of The Provost’s Public Forums on the Public University and the Social Good for 2014–15 will be held.
-Dr. Haavi Morreim, Professor of Human Values and Ethics at the University of Tennessee, will speak on “Keeping Track of One’s Moral Compass Despite Pressures to Lose It: How a Public University Can Maintain Its Integrity” from 3 to 4:30 p.m. in the Multipurpose Room of the Student Community Center.
-A reception will follow from 4:30 to 5 p.m. in the same location.
+- On Wednesday, October 21, the first of The Provost’s Public Forums on the Public University and the Social Good for 2015–16 will be held.
+Julie A. Freischlag, Vice Chancellor for Human Health Sciences and Dean of UC Davis School of Medicine, and Glenn Richard Olds, Founding Dean of UC Riverside School of Medicine and President of St. George’s University, will speak on “Universities, Hospitals and the Social Mission” from 3 to 4:30 p.m. in the Kalmanovitz Appellate Courtroom, King Hall.
+A reception will follow from 4:30 to 5:30 p.m. in the Inside Patio, King Hall.
 For details, see Upcoming Campus Events.

 - The Final Report of the UC Davis Study Group on Accessibility and Affordability can now be accessed at http://provost.ucdavis.edu/initiatives-and-activities/initiatives/sgaa.html.
 Led by Professor Ann Stevens, chair of the Department of Economics and director of the Center for Poverty Research, and including faculty, staff, and students from across the campus, the Study Group has provided articulate research and analysis on three related topics: “Earnings Gains from a College Education in California,” “UC Davis Student Costs,” and “Student Borrowing in the United States and at UC Davis.”
 Given the importance of a broadly shared understanding of accessibility and affordability realities at UC Davis, all members of the campus community are urged to read this informative report.